 - Keep Life in Balance: Make sure you set aside time for home as well as work commitments.

-- Enjoy Time with Others: Spend time with those you care about, doing things that everyone enjoys.
+- Enjoy Time with Others: Spend time with those you care about, doing things that everyone enjoys that do not involve using.

 - Settle Conflicts: Look for solutions where all sides win.